Latest Update

 Today, high tides routinely impact Long Wharf, and the area sustained significant damage from coastal storm surge during recent Nor’Easters.
 Climate Ready Boston (2016) and Coastal Resilience Solutions for Downtown and North End (2020) identified Long Wharf as one of the most vulnerable flood pathways affecting the city for current and future storm events, and proposed a set of comprehensive district-level strategies to protect the area from coastal flooding and sea-level rise.

-The Study began in the spring of 2023 and is being conducted with technical support from a team of consultants led by Kleinfelder and Stoss Landscape Urbanism.
-This project will create a recommended solution to current and near-term flooding, guidelines to retrofit and protect individual structures, and a set of alternative designs that will contribute to planning and delivering a comprehensive coastal flood protection system in Downtown and North End in the long run.
-The study will also serve as a foundation for the agency to apply for further state and federal grants that can help to advance later stages of design and engineering and, ultimately, construction.
+This project will recommend solutions to current and near-term flooding, guidelines to retrofit and protect individual structures, and a set of alternative designs that will contribute to planning and delivering a comprehensive coastal flood protection system in Downtown and the North End.
+The study will also serve as a foundation for the City to apply for further state and federal grants that can help to advance later stages of design and engineering and, ultimately, construction.

 The Project will provide ample space for community stakeholder engagement throughout the planning and design process.
-For example, the Study team will facilitate focused stakeholder discussions on marine use, operations, and public realm, to make sure that planned flood resilience measures enhance the capacity of Long Wharf to function as a vibrant public space and accommodate increasing demand for water transit and other types of maritime uses.
-The team is already in dialogue with Long Wharf tenants and abutters, such as the MBTA, New England Aquarium, Marriott Hotel, Boston Harbor City Cruises, and Boston Waterboat Marina, and will include a broader range of community stakeholders in this process.
+The team remains in contact with Long Wharf tenants and abutters, such as the MBTA, New England Aquarium, Marriott Hotel, Boston Harbor City Cruises, and Boston Waterboat Marina, and will include a broader range of community stakeholders in this process.

 - City of Boston, Environment Department